Capillary/api-documentation/source/includes/_staffUser.md

 }
 ```

-Lets you change the password of the staff using the the Auth or AccessToken associated to him
+Lets you change the password of the staff using the associated Auth or AccessToken.
+Either you can use the auth or the login credentials.

 ### Resource Information
 |  | |